09 March 2023

 Resources

-Dorian Taylor’s Agile As Trauma says a lot of things about Agile which I had tried to say, only much better than I could say it, plus a lot more.
+My favorite single commentary on the subject: it says a lot of things which I had long tried to say better than I have ever managed, plus a lot more.

 The Agile Manifesto is an immune response on the part of programmers to bad management.
 The document is an expression of trauma, and its intellectual descendants continue to carry this baggage.
 While the Agile era has brought about remarkable advancements in project management techniques and development tools, it remains a tactical, technical, and ultimately reactionary movement.
 As long as Agile remains in this position it will be liable to backfire, vulnerable to the very depredations of bad management it had initially evolved to counter.

-I concur with Steve Denning’s Why Agile Needs To Take Over Management Itself that orgs have resisted any of the deep cultural, role, process changes they need.
+An instructive comment about how orgs have resisted any of the deep cultural, role, and process changes they need.
 But.
 It contains not one word about users or designers.
 It complains that “Agile” has had its meaning corrupted, but offers no explanation of what the correct meaning is.
 Terrifying to a UX designer like me.

-Alan Holub offers a short Twitter thread which reflects the best of Agile’s spirit, which I genuinely admire … and shows how it reflects an adaptation to management’s fundamental distrust of developers and disrespect for what they do and how they do it.
+A Twitter thread from Alan Holub which reflects the best of Agile’s spirit, which I genuinely admire … and shows how Agile reflects an adaptation to management’s fundamental distrust of developers and disrespect for what they do and how they do it.
+I tend to think of Agile as primarily an adaptation to challenges in development projects by corporate IT, but this says some interesting things about the problems it addresses for consulting / contracting development teams.

 A traditional “agency” contract is adversarial to its core.
 You argue about price, you argue about scope, and as the work begins, you argue about changes (and argue more about scope and deadlines and cost).
 The agency is worried about going broke.
 The client wants work that they don’t pay for and gripes about paying too much for work they can't see.
 The negotiation is constant, unpleasant, and an expensive time sink.
 The risk is very high.
 It’s a war.